droptica/droopler/modules/custom/d_commerce/README.md

 Having configured Commerce store, you can start adding products - if enabled `d_commerce_product` module you'll have an additional type of product simply called "Product".
 Those product types will be displayed on the page `/shop` provided by the `d_commerce_products_list` module.

+## 3.1.0
+The way titles are displayed has been changed with the removal of the DrooplerProductVariation class, information on how to restore it can be found in web/UPDATE.md